<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Ideas for Supporting Military Children

-We've shared many ideas and resources here on this blog that help support our military kids, including Do You Know About These Resources for Military Kids? and more below.
+We've shared many ideas and resources here on this blog that help support our military kids and families, some of which are listed below.

-Another great resource is Military OneSource (DoD funded).
+Of course, another resource for military families is Military OneSource (DoD funded).
 Here are a few more ideas!

 Military children move on average six to nine times during their school careers, and while we all know how resilient they are, I don’t think it ever gets “easy.”
-If your military kids are like mine, they've dealt with more changes in their short lives than others deal with over several decades, including being the "new kid" over and over.
+Many military kids have dealt with more changes in their short lives than others deal with over several decades, including changing schools often and starting over in a new community.

 While we can't change the reality and likelihood of military relocation, there are a few things we as parents can do to help our kids cope with the upheaval of moving.
-See Help Your Military Kids Through the PCS Transition for some tips if you're facing a PCS move.
+See Help Your Military Kids Through the PCS Transition for tips from a military lifestyle and teen parent expert.

 See also: